NorfairKing/seocheck/README.md

-# Link check
+# SEO check

-A fast seo checker for CI.
+A seo checker for CI.

 This is designed to be run on CI to make sure that you do not have bad SEO manners before you deploy